golioth/docs/docs/getting-started/2-console/2-register.md

 To begin using Golioth please register for an account at [console.golioth.io](https://console.golioth.io/).

-Once registered, you can review our terms of service and continue to the Wizard that guides you through provisioning your first device.
+Once registered, you can review our terms of service and continue to the wizard that guides you through provisioning your first device.

 ![Golioth Console hardware provisioning wizard](../assets/gettingstarted-console-wizard.png)